spencer-sliffe/OfficialKobraApp/README.md

 # Kobra

 - The iOS application counterpart of https://kobracoding.com
 -  https://kobracoding.com is currently down to be recoded in React
 - Currently being developed by the Creator of KobraCoding / https://kobracoding.com
-- Created with
 - Swift
 - FireBase

 # Final Goal